Red Hat OpenShift AI Self-Managed Life Cycle

 stable and stable-x.y

 Customers who prioritize stability over new feature availability are recommended to choose the stable or stable-x.y streaming channels.
 Selecting the automatic updates strategy with the stable, unnumbered channel, will result in the deployments being upgraded to the latest stable minor version as soon as it is released.
 This choice will reduce the overhead of updating manually as soon as a new stable release is available and will grant access to the latest stable features.
 Alternatively, the selection of the numbered stable channels will allow customers to plan and execute the upgrade to the next stable release while keeping their deployment under full support within a four months time window.
 Be advised that Red Hat supports from two to three stable releases at a given time.
 These types of deployments are recommended for most stage and production environments.
-In the stable and stable-x.y update channels, Red Hat supports single-step upgrades from the most recent previous minor stable version to the latest minor stable version, or from the most recent previous minor stable version to the latest fast version.
-For example, users could upgrade from OpenShift AI 2.8.0 (stable) as follows:
+In the stable and stable-x.y update channels, Red Hat supports single-step upgrades from the most recent previous minor stable version to the latest minor stable version and sequential upgrades from stable to the latest fast version.
+For example, users could upgrade from OpenShift AI 2.10.0 (stable) as follows:

 eus-x.y